Tong-Bill/CS776_Final/README.md

 ```

 ## Interactive Interface Demo
 An interactive web UI has been created, which displays statistics and results from experiments 1, 2, and 4, along with a graph gallery which visualizes average mean score results for all experiments.
-A game also allows the user to load some of the best chromosomes found in this work or play against a custom one, either by manually pasting or uploading a JSON/TXT file containinga 70 bit chromosome.
-This webpage can be self hosted and does not have any external dependencies, as all images hae been converted to base64 and embedded directly into HTML.<br/>
+A game also allows the user to load some of the best chromosomes found in this work or play against a custom one, either by manually pasting or uploading a JSON/TXT file containing a 70 bit chromosome.
+This webpage can be self hosted and does not have any external dependencies, as all images hae been converted to base64 and embedded directly into HTML.
 Below is a demo video of the interface.<br/>
 https://github.com/user-attachments/assets/3ceaefe1-da48-4615-873c-7383c5873823